networkers-mc/lobby/README.md

-# The Networkers Minecraft network hub service
+# The Networkers Minecraft network lobby service
- Hub service for the Networkers Minecraft network
+ Lobby service for the Networkers Minecraft network